R&D Tax Relief Changes

 • Start and end dates for the accounting period you are claiming R&D Tax Relief for

-As you can see from the graphic below, you’ll need to submit the pre-notification within 6 months of the end of your company’s accounting period.
+You’ll need to submit the pre-notification within 6 months of the end of your company’s accounting period.

 You can submit the notification as soon as you start the accounting period during which you’re going to conduct R&D.